ajitkmaurya/ITS3utils/SPS202404/README.md

 ```
 ./copy_tb_files.sh
 ```
 where the user will be prompted for a username and a password to copy the files.
-The chips for which data should be copied can be specified by uncomment the relevant lines in `copy_tb_files.sh`. e.g. for pcb18 this would be
+The chips for which data should be copied can be specified by uncommenting the relevant lines in `copy_tb_files.sh`. e.g. for pcb18 this would be
 ```
 # chips["pcb18"]="STD225SQ" -> chips["pcb18"]="STD225SQ"
 ```